ChainMovers/dtp/docs/examples.md

 **Public Broadcasting**

-* Allow anyone listen to authenticated, censorship resistant broadcasting, with some built-in crypto economics to pay for some (or more?) of the production fee (e.g., broadcast upon enough fund contributed).
+* Allow live broadcasting to automatically turn on/off upon enough fund contributed (thus saving the producer from any expense when no-one is listening).
+* Public broadcast performed upon enough ticket sold.
+* Tip/Request/Message/Audience participation line attach to a public event channel.